Hillsborough Parish

-Hillsborough is a civil parish in eastern Albert County, New Brunswick, Canada.
-It comprises one village and one local service district, both of which are members of the Southeast Regional Service Commission.
+Hillsborough is a geographic parish in eastern Albert County, New Brunswick, Canada.

+For governance purposes, Hillsborough is divided between the village of Fundy Albert, which includes most of the parish, and the Southeast rural district; both are members of the Southeast Regional Service Commission.

-The Census subdivision of the same name includes all of the parish except the village of Hillsborough.
+Prior to the 2023 governance reform, the parish was divided between the village of Hillsborough and the local service district of the parish of Hillsborough.

 Origin of name

 Hillsborough was probably named in honour of the Earl of Hillsborough, First Lord of Trade in 1765.

 History

 Hillsborough was originally established in 1765 as a township within Nova Scotia, a grant of 100 000 acres to Robert Cummings and four others that included modern Hillsborough Parish and most of Coverdale Parish.
 In 1786 the township's boundaries were explicitly used for the newly erected Hillsborough Parish.